-► DEPARTMENTAL and STUDENT ORGANIZATIONS
+▶ DEPARTMENTAL and STUDENT ORGANIZATIONS

 Heidelberg University offers over 80 student organizations, which provide opportunities for leadership, service and fellowship.
-Through the annual registration process, any official organizations is encouraged to provide the Office of Student Engagement with up-to-date organizational information.
-In return the student organizations have all the benefits of an officially recognized Heidelberg University student organization.
+Through the annual registration process, any official organization is encouraged to provide the Office of Student Engagement with up-to-date organizational information.
+In return the student organization has all the benefits of an officially recognized Heidelberg University student organization.